 So a lot of business owners and managers are still making the same mistakes, year in and year out.
 Anyone remember 15 Common Digital Marketing Mistakes, that was published in August 2017?
 Can I get an amen?

 Anyway, the main point I am making is that these common mistakes are costing you money.
 So when your website has conflicting or no information on it, people get confused.
 When your website doesn’t work at all, people look elsewhere.
 And the bottom line is that confused people will never buy.

 What do you want on your pizza?

 In this analogy, the pizza is your offer, not your website.
-Your website is a means of getting people to your offer, but it more often than not is a hindrance.
-When your website has little or no useful information on it, that confuses people just as much as having too much.
+Your website is a means of getting people to your offer, but it more often than not, it is a hindrance.
+When your website has little or no useful information on it, that confuses people just as much as having too much info.
 And as I say in the video, Confused People Don’t Buy!

 P.S.
 If you find our articles and videos to be entertaining and educational, take a moment to Follow Us.
 You’ll be the first to know about any new content and get access to exclusive content that we don’t share with just anybody.
 Plus, you’ll get some pretty awesome deals!
 But you have to register now, and best of all, it’s free.
 Just click on the banner below.